emu7800/emu7800.github.io/README.md

 2. Run ``pwsh.exe .\Build.ps1``

     This will compile everything other than the C++ component, build the deployment packages, and drop the artifacts to a `.\artifacts` folder.

+## Other

+Currently `%windir%\System32\vcruntime140.dll` is needed to run.
+If missing, download it [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-140).